Bambu-Research-Group/RFID-Tag-Guide/README.md

 For a description of the blocks of a Bambu Lab RFID tag, see [BambuLabRfid.md](./BambuLabRfid.md).

+For a description of the blocks of a Creality RFID tag, see [CrealityRfid.md](./CrealityRfid.md).

-For a description of an open-source standard proposal, see [OpenSourceRfid.md](./OpenSourceRfid.md).
+An open-source standard proposal, Open 3D-RFID, is being incubated in this repository.
+For a description of the standard, see [OpenSourceRfid.md](./OpenSourceRfid.md).

 ## How do RFID tags work?